lisaogren/sails-hook-next/README.md

 To run in production mode you need to build your next application first using `next build`.
 If `next` is not installed globally you can run it using `npx next build`.

-This will generate the production version of your `next` app in the `.next` folder.

-Then run Sails in production mode using either `sails lift --prod` or `NODE_ENV=production node app.js`.
+Then run Sails in production mode using `NODE_ENV=production node app.js`.

 For more info see the [Next.js](https://github.com/zeit/next.js/#production-deployment) and [Sails](https://sailsjs.com/documentation/concepts/deployment) deployment documentation.

 ### Interactions between Next.js and Sails

-* The Next.js app instance can be accessed anywhere with `sails.config.next.bridge`.
+* The Next.js app instance can be accessed anywhere with `sails.config.next.app`.
 * The Next.js request handler for SSR is attached to `sails.config.next.handle`.

-## Roadmap

-What we need:

-* [x] Instantiate a Next.js app and expose it as `sails.config.next.bridge`
-* [x] Global Next.js handler exposing `pages` special folder for SSR
-* [x] Create config options for the hook to configure the global Next.js handler (override `/api` prefix)
-* [ ] Replicate Next.js route aliases, overriding global handler, for pretty urls while keeping SSR.
-Probably use [next-routes](https://github.com/fridays/next-routes)

 ## sails-hook-next in the wild